khoih-prog/Timezone_Generic/README.md

 #endif
 ```

-then in setup(), get the correct TimeChangeRule (from SAM DUE DueFlashStorage, SAMD FlashStorage, nRF52 LittleFS, STM32 and AVR EEPROM, etc. or from any input), and initialzed the Timezone.
+then in setup(), get the correct TimeChangeRule (from SAM DUE DueFlashStorage, SAMD FlashStorage, nRF52 LittleFS, STM32 and AVR EEPROM, etc. or from any input), and initialized the Timezone.

 ```
 #if (USING_INITIALIZED_TZ)